psaux0/psaux0.github.io/_posts/2016-7-29-a-bearish-view.md

 I do not know whether coincidences works here.
 However, these graphs suggest at least a high probability of entering a  recession.

-From the point where we are standing now, there are many triggers - Japan, China, Euro Debt and Presidential Election.
+From the point where we are standing now, there are many triggers - Fed, Japan, China, Euro Debt and Presidential Election.
 All these things keep me away from touching the market.
 Unless I see a great speculating opportunity, I may be away for a while.
+During this time, I would love to study more on Macroeconomy, financial history(especially crisis history) and Fed.
+Even, I can put some of my time on Technical Analysis.
+Mr. Market is always the best mentor.

+_Announcement: All contents above stand for my own view.
+Before May 17th, I literally had no idea about financial markets.
+Some of my views can be very naive.
+So, do not take them serious._